hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_access_policy.html.markdown

 * `vault_name` - (Required) Specifies the name of the Key Vault resource.
 Changing this forces a new resource to be created.

-* `vault_resource_group` - (Required) The name of the resource group in which to create the namespace.
+* `resource_group_name` - (Required) The name of the resource group in which to create the namespace.
 Changing this forces a new resource to be created.

 * `tenant_id` - (Required) The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
-Must match the `tenant_id` used above.
+Changing this forces a new resource to be created.

 * `object_id` - (Required) The object ID of a user, service principal or security group in the Azure Active Directory tenant for the vault.
 The object ID must be unique for the list of access policies.
+Changing this forces a new resource to be created.

 * `application_id` - (Optional) The object ID of an Application in Azure Active Directory.